bincent0929/no-framework-personal-website/README.md

 [This website](https://michaellee1979.com) is pretty sweet.
 I think I'll go back and take some inspiration from it.
+Apparently it's [just a Wordpress theme](https://themeforest.net/item/cvit-multipurpose-personal-portfolio-vcard-cv-resume-wordpress-theme/19507134) lol